 Minimally Invasive Valve Surgery

-Using advanced technology available at Palm Beach Gardens Medical Center, many procedures are performed through minimally invasive techniques.
+Using advanced technology available at Delray Medical Center, many procedures are performed through minimally invasive techniques.
 This treatment option is less invasive than valve repair/replacement surgery.

 Minimally invasive surgeries are designed to result in less pain, less blood loss and a shorter recovery period; allowing patients to return to normal activities sooner.
 Advances in valve repair are especially beneficial for older patients who may not be able to tolerate the risks associated with traditional open-heart surgery.